 You mean I have to purposely burn it?
 Yes.
 Will it taste good?
 Yes.
 Should I make it?
 Yes.

 I bought a bag of organic broccoli florets at Trader Joe’s which made the prep ridiculously easier.
 If you want to cut your own from a head of broccoli, cut the florets about the same size or make the dish look more elegant by cutting the head into spears and halve or quarter them.
 You can also char the stems if they’re sliced in ½ inch chunks so they cook through.

 Drizzle the broccoli with the oil and toss it all up using your hands.
-It's only a small amount of oil because we don't need a lot and don't want the broccoli to steam.
+We only need a small amount of oil because we don't want the broccoli to steam.

 Scatter broccoli on baking sheet in one layer.
 Broil for about 2 - 3 minutes and check to see if they're nicely charred.
 If they're not blackened around the edges, return under broiler for another minute and check again.
 Flip them over and broil for another 2 minutes.
 Check and remove if charred otherwise, broil a little longer and check.

 Since ovens run differently it could take a few minutes longer or less.
 I've made these using two different ovens and one oven took 5 minutes total and the other took 9 minutes.